Edmonton’s Leading Disability Service Organization

 • Adult’s level of independence

-The PDD program also supports individuals with a Family Managed Services agreement whereby an adult with developmental disability can directly hire staff or an approved PDD agency located in their community.
+The PDD service program also supports individuals with a Family Managed Services agreement whereby an adult with developmental disabilities in Alberta can easily hire staff or an approved PDD agency in their community.

 What PDD Program Pays on Average for Services